Contrast-Security-OSS/docs/content/admin/teamserver/config/DistributedConfiguration.md

-# About Horizontal Scalability
+# About Distributed Configuration
+As an enterprise-on-premise administrator, the typical way to install or update Contrast TeamServer is to log into [Hub](https://hub.contrastsecurity.com) and download the latest version for either your Linux or Windows operating system.
+This artifact is an executable and includes all software to install, upgrade, and run Contrast TeamServer.
+All software and storage is setup to run on one host.

+Distributing the components of TeamServer means that you are opting not to use some of the software bundled with Contrast TeamServer and will provide this software yourself.

-At this time, opting to scale your TeamServer horizontally should be considered only after you have worked with the Contrast Support Team to identify yourself as a candidate.
-This HOWTO will guide you in the setup and configuration of additional software but please be aware you will be responsible for the monitoring and durability of additional software.
+At this time, opting to distribute the components of your TeamServer should be considered only after you have worked with the Contrast Support Team to identify yourself as a candidate.
+This documentation will guide you in the setup and configuration of additional software but please be aware you will be responsible for the monitoring and durability of additional software.
 That being said, if you are familiar with installing and administering Tomcat and MySQL the process is straightforward to setup and maintain.

-One of the first changes you will notice about this program is that the artifact delivered is a Java WAR file that you drop into your own Tomcat instance.
-You cannot download this artifact from hub.contrastseurity.com currently but we are planning enhancements to Hub product for hosting this type of artifact.
+Also, check back often for updates and submit a Pull Request if you have suggestions or find any instructions incorrect.
+All code that we have shared here is also available in our GitHub [repo](https://github.com/Contrast-Security-OSS/ctdc).

+# Before We Begin
+To setup CTDC, we assume the following:
+* Previous installation of TeamServer EOP
+* Installation, configuration and administration of MySQL
+* Installation, configuration and administration of Tomcat
+* Installation, configuration and administration of Java

 We are interested in your progress!
-If you are planning to explore scaling TeamServer horizontally, please contrast Contrast Support.
+If you are planning to explore Contrast TeamServer Distributed Configuration (CTDC), please contrast Contrast Support.

-Also, check back often for updates and submit a Pull Request if you have suggestions or find any instructions incorrect.

-# Methodology
+# Overview of Phases
-Scaling TeamServer beyond the Contrast Installer project involves bringing your own MySQL and Tomcat software.
-As our product evolves, so could this list of software.

-Decisions about scalability should be discussed and planned with Contrast Support.
-We can help assess whether you need to focus on scaling you application server, database server, both, or something else.
+We are offering documentation on two phases of Contrast TeamServer Distributed Configuration (CTDC):
+* Phase 1: Database (MySQL)
+* Phase 2: Application Server (Tomcat)

+All documentation assumes that you previously install Teamserver EOP.
+For instructions on that process go [here](admin_tsinstall.html#install).

+#### Notes
-Many of the code samples your see below are written in Ansible and meant to be used as a starting point for your own installation.
+* Code samples you see below are written with Ansible and can be used as a starting point for your own installation.
+* Ubuntu is used below as an example but the CTDC should work on supported Linux and Windows operating systems.

-## Option 1: Use External MySQL
+## Phase 1: Database

-With a few small changes it is possible to utilize and external MySQL database with the Enterprise On Premise.
-Here is an overview of the steps that you will need to complete:
+With a few changes it is possible to utilize an external MySQL database with your EOP installation.
+MySQL is an open source database that runs on both Windows and Linux.
+Here is an list of the steps that you will need to complete:

-1. Install MySQL 5.6 on external host
+1. Install and Configure MySQL 5.6 on database server host.
+We recommend 5.6.28.
-2. Create maintenance window for TeamServer and backup MySQL data
+2. Create maintenance window for TeamServer downtime.
+3. Backup embedded MySQL Database
-3. Restore data to external (new) MySQL Database
+4. Restore data to external (new) MySQL Database
-4. Update TeamServer configuration to utilize new external database
+5. Update TeamServer configuration to utilize new external database host
-5. Restart TeamServer
+6. Restart TeamServer and end maintenance.

-### Installation and Setup of MySQL Server
+### Installation and Configuration of MySQL Server
-We recommend running TeamServer with MySQL 5.6.27 but we know that TeamServer will work with other versions of MySQL 5.6.
+We recommend running TeamServer with MySQL 5.6.28 but TeamServer will work with other versions of MySQL 5.6.x on Windows and Linux.
+We recommend working with your Operations and/or Database team to ensure a secure and durable installation.

-Below is a snippet of Ansible that you could use to install MySQL 5.6 on Ubuntu 14.04.
+Below (or [here](https://github.com/Contrast-Security-OSS/ctdc/blob/master/mysql.yml)) is a snippet of Ansible that you could use to install the latest MySQL 5.6 on Ubuntu 14.04.

 ```
 - hosts: mysql